 St. Cloud Technical and Community College's Water Environment Technologies (WETT) program provides you with the skills you need to land a great job in this rapidly growing industry.
 There are many benefits to this program:

-- Hands-on learning

-- Metro and St. Cloud locations

-- 12 month program
+- ► Hands-on learning - ▶ 12 month program

-- 100% placement rate
+► 100% placement rate

-Call St. Cloud Technical and Community College at 1-320-308-5952 for more information on this career program or e-mail Bill Spain, Instructor: bspain@sctcc.edu or Gregg Kropp, Instructor: Gregg.kropp@sctcc.edu
+Call St. Cloud Technical and Community College at 1-320-308-5952 for more information on this career program or e-mail Gregg Kropp, Instructor: Gregg.kropp@sctcc.edu